DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

  Replace TARGET_URL with the URL of my application.
 ThiS command will generate a JSON report name zap_report.json in the current directory.

- step 3: Parse and Evaluate the Report wwith zap-cli
+ step 3: Parse and Evaluate the Report with zap-cli

  After the scan completes, use zap-cli to parse the report and trigger alerts based on the severity of the vulnerabilities found.
  	1* start zap Daemon mode
  First, start zap in daemon mode if am not already running it:
  -> docker run -u zap -p 8080:8080 -i owasp/zap2docker-weekly zap.sh -daemon -host 0.0.0.0 -port 8080

  	2* Run zap-cli Against the scan Results i can then set up zap-cli to analyse the results.
-I configure it to fail based on vulnerabilities severity (e.g., failing on any vulnerabilities at nedium or higher severity):
+I configure it to fail based on vulnerabilities severity (e.g., failing on any vulnerabilities at medium or higher severity):

  	zap-cli --zap-url http://localhost --port 8080 quick-scan --self-contained TARGET_URL
 zap-cli --zap-url http://localhost --port 8080 report -o zap_report.json